mattcaron/thermostat/README.md

 ### Thermometer puck sensors

 This is intended to be pretty turnkey.
 Build it, flash it, configure it, stick it on the wall.
-It will send MQTT messages to your broker (see below) which you then consume in NodeRED (also below) and make it do what you want.
+It will send COAP messages to your server (see below) which you then consume in NodeRED (also below) and make it do what you want.

 **Status:** In progress.
 See the `sensors` subdirectory.